radicle-dev/infra/registry/README.md

 * GKE cluster `radicle-registry-devnet`
   * StatefulSet of two validators that also serve as boot nodes.
 See `./devnet-validators.tf`
   * Deployment of mining nodes.
 See `./devnet-miners.tf`
-  * Public telemetry server and dashboard for devnet.
-See `./devnet-telemetry.tf`
   * Prometheus to collect metrics from pods.
 See `./monitoring.tf`

 Run `terraform output` for information about entry points.

 [radicle-registry]: https://github.com/radicle-dev/radicle-registry

 Monitoring
 ----------